HOME CONTACT ABOUT US SUPPORT SENSORYTEST.COM

 1. Select a Test Result.

-2. Select an individual panelist among those who have
+2. Select an individual panelist among those who have responded to one or more test attributes.

-you will see a combo box to select a single rep.
+3. If test data exists for more than one Replication, you will see a combo box to select a single rep.

 4. Click 'Create Report.'